PhilippeR26/Cairo1JS/README.md

 > You can test this DAPP ; it's already deployed at [https://cairo1-js.vercel.app/](https://cairo1-js.vercel.app/).

-If you fork this repo, you need a Vercel account, and you have to configure your own environment variables for the Server side :
+If you fork this repo, you need a Vercel account.
+You can configure your own environment variables for the Server side :
 ![](./Images/vercelEnv.png)